chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_cookbooks.rst

 Community Cookbooks
 =====================================================
-|opscode| maintains a large collection of cookbooks.
+|company_name| maintains a large collection of cookbooks.
 In addition, there are thousands of cookbooks created and maintained by the community:

 .. list-table::
    :widths: 150 450